 If you do not have a projector you can hand draw the lettering.
 Hand drawing takes a little time and practice to master.
 Just go slow and use a sponge or wet cloth to fix mistakes as you go.
 Below I provided a free printable for the lettering!
 Enjoy!

-Click Link Below to get the PDF Printable for a transparency!
+Click Link Below to get the PDF Printable for your decor or transparency!

 Check out more Halloween Decor Ideas~